jaredfaris/ootrain/tools/02_webtools.md

 !SLIDE small smbullets
 # MVC #
 * Our new products are all using MVC and it will probably get used for new dev in old products.
-* Encourages good seperation of concerns between display and logic.
+* Encourages good separation of concerns between display and logic.
 * If done right this will make supporting new devices (like tablets) much easier too.
 * MVC supports Master Pages.
 We should be using them for all navigation and layout.